analyticahouse/add-music-playlist-with-spotify-slack-api/README.md

 # About The Project (Add Music to Playlist with Spotify - Slack Api)
-A module has been prepared that collects the spotify music urls sent to a channel you have determined in Slack and adds these songs to a playlist you want.
+A module has been prepared for collecting spotify music urls sent to a channel you have determined in Slack and adding these songs to a playlist you want.
 Existing music in the playlist is not added again.
-Messages inside the channel in Slack receive messages sent during the current day.
+Module only checks the slack messages sent yesterday for optimization.
 You can adapt this rule for yourself. <br>
 (Slack'te belirlemiş olduğunuz bir kanala atılan spotify müzik url'lerini toplayarak istediğiniz bir playlist'e bu şarkıları ekleyen bir modül hazırlanmıştır.
 Playlist'te var olan bi müzik tekrardan eklenmez.
 Slack'teki kanalın içindeki mesajlar, o gün içinde gönderilen mesajları alır.
 Bu kuralı kendinize göre uyarlayabilirsiniz.)